bs-components/bs-components/docs/bs-collapse/README.md

 });
 ```

-## Virtual DOM examples
+## Virtual DOM example

-Note: These examples use Vue but the same thing is possible in React, Angular, and plain JavaScript.
+Note: This example uses Vue but the same thing is possible in React, Angular, and plain JavaScript.

 <collapse-example></collapse-example>